weaversa/cryptol-course/labs/LorumIpsum/LoremIpsum.md

 The KLI20 will accept any 24-bit issue number.
 However, this key specification issue only uses numbers that correspond to the ASCII strings between and including "000" to "999".
-Specifically, this key specification follows a special schedule that is comprised entirely of the three issue numbers corresponding to the Pythagorean triplet for which a + b + c = 1000 (more info available [here](../projecteuler/projecteuler.md)).
+Specifically, this key specification follows a special schedule that is composed entirely of the three issue numbers corresponding to the Pythagorean triplet for which a + b + c = 1000 (more info available [here](../projecteuler/projecteuler.md)).
 These numbers are scheduled